blakejacquot/udacity_sdc_T1P5_VehicleTracking/README.md

 ### Discussion

 I initially trained using grayscale for HOG and HSV for color histogram and spatial features.
 Though I got good results for the training images, when I got to jpg from the video, things didn't perform well.
 I'm not sure why, but I got much better results with YCrCb.

+My car ID doesn't work very well as the cars tend toward the horizon.
+A solution I did not implement may be to search more intensely or at different scales below a certain y value.